otabuzzman/LlmSwift/README.md

 A SwiftUI implementation of [llm.swift](https://github.com/otabuzzman/llm.swift.git).
 Built just for fun on iPad using Swift Playgrounds 4 to see if it works.

 ## Build and run
-Copy folder `LlmSwift.swiftpm` to iPad and open it in Swift Playgrounds 4.
+Copy contents of repository folder to iPad and open it in Swift Playgrounds 4.
 Upload app to TestFlight and install it from there as a *real* app to run it at maximum performance.
 Running it in Playground's preview mode is possible in principle, but it is far too slow.

 ## Notes
 The app may crash due to a CPU usage event that occurs on iOS devices to prevent the UI from hanging.
 The event occurs when CPU usage exceeds 50 percent for 180 seconds, as noted in the crash report snippet below.